Reviews: Five Board Books

 + posts

-Belinda Whyte is the Resource Teacher of Literacy for the Horowhenua region, based in Levin.
+1. Belinda Whyte is the Resource Teacher of Literacy for the Horowhenua region, based in Levin.
 She is passionate about helping students to love literacy and enabling them access to good books and effective instruction.
-Books are her love language and she is hopelessly addicted to reading.
+As a judge of the 2024 New Zealand Children and Young Adult’s BookAwards, she relished being able to indulge in her love of books and reading.